Oil prices steady as U.S. inventory build slows upswing

 Data released by industry group the American Petroleum Institute (API) late on Wednesday showed a 4.2 million barrel increase in U.S. crude stocks in the week to Dec.
 23.

-Analysts polled by Reuters ahead of the report had forecast on average that inventories would decline 2.1 million barrels.
+Analysts polled by Reuters ahead of the report had forecast on average that inventories would decline by 2.1 million barrels.

 But the overall trend appeared to be upwards with oil producers committed to agreed output cuts.